alfonsof/google-cloud-java-examples/gcloudstoragedelete/README.md

 * Test the application.

-  You should see the Google Storage bucket deleted in a Google Cloud Project.
+  You should see the Google Storage bucket deleted in the Google Cloud Project.